Connect with us

 After finishing the preliminaries as the seventh seed with a 4-5 record, the Flying Titans were relegated to the stepladder play-in stage of the 2026 PVL All-Filipino Conference.

-That meant they needed to win three games just to reach the round-robin semifinals.
+That meant they would need to win three games just to reach the round-robin semifinals.

-Sisi Rondina and Maddie Madayag, however, are determined to lift Choco Mucho to three straight victories and return to the semifinals for the first time since the 2024-25 All-Filipino tournament.
+Sisi Rondina and Maddie Madayag, however, feel determined to lift Choco Mucho to three straight victories and return to the semifinals for the first time since the 2024-25 All-Filipino tournament.

 For Rondina, it took self-reflection to fully grasp what they must go through to stay alive in the tournament.